snakemake/snakemake-executor-plugin-slurm/docs/further.md

 When running workflows, jobs will occasionally fail.
 Snakemake provides mechanisms to handle such failures gracefully, for example by resuming a workflow from the last succesfully created outputs.
-But it can even retry failed jobs, in case you expect unpredictable failures or increase some limiting resource requirements with each attempt.
+But it can even retry failed jobs within a single workflow run, for example if you expect unpredictable failures; or if you want to increase some limiting resource requirements with each attempt, because jobs will rarely exceed an otherwise sensible limit.
-For this, have a look at the [documentation of the snakemake argument `--retries`]() and set it to a value above `0`.
+For this, have a look at the [documentation of the snakemake argument `--retries`](https://snakemake.readthedocs.io/en/stable/executing/cli.html#snakemake.cli-get_argument_parser-behavior) and set it to a value above `0`.

 In addition, SLURM offers a built-in job requeue feature.
 You can check whether your cluster has this enabled with: